 Sit in one of the local cafés, sipping a Blanquette, and just let your worries flee from your mind.
 Hit the Friday market to sample local produce and specialties.
 Visit the Museum of Automates and the unique Piano Museum which tells the story of the evolution of the instrument and has a concert hall for excellent performances open from April to October.

 For a little haven of peace, make for the Botanic Park of fragrant flowers at La Bouichère on the outskirts of the town.
 Ignore the urban surroundings; once inside the garden the busy life of the town seems a million miles away.

 The Blanquette is the real allure, though.
-I actually prefer it to its more popular Champagne cousin.
+You may prefer it to its more popular Champagne cousin.
 It has an understated, dry and mellow personality befitting its Southern France setting.
-While it is hard to find in U.S. wine shops, I've found an online site where you can buy it now!
+While it is hard to find in U.S. wine shops, you can buy it at an online shop.

 While Blanquette is the area's claim to not-so-prominent fame, the local vintners produce wonderful chardonnays, syrahs and "Crémant de Limoux," a blend of chardonnay and chenin grapes.

 Limoux is in the heart of France's dramatic Cathar Country, just a few minutes from the medieval walled city of Carcassonne.
 In summer, when Carcassonne, a UNESCO World Heritage Site, is bursting at the seams with tourists, stay in Limoux and drive to Carcassonne for the day.

 This is one of the loveliest areas of France for a drive, as you pass vineyards and drive along roads lined with tall plane trees.
 Stop at wineries for tastings.
 Indulge in cassoulet, a delicious Languedocian stew of white beans and meat.

 If all that gets too much, go to Alet-les-Bains, to the south of Limoux for a bit of spa rest and relaxation.